oroinc/documentation/commerce/configuration_guide/menu/menu_config_levels.rst

 Customize Frontend Menus per Customer Group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To customize one of the front store menus (e.g. commerce main menu) or customer/partner portal menus (e.g. customer user menu) for the customers that belong to a particular customer group:
+To customize one of the storefront menus (e.g. commerce main menu) or customer/partner portal menus (e.g. customer user menu) for the customers that belong to a particular customer group:

-1. Navigate to the front store menu list by clicking **Customers > Customer Groups** in the main menu.
+1. Navigate to the storefront menu list by clicking **Customers > Customer Groups** in the main menu.
 2. Click on the customer group you would like to edit the menu for.
 3. Click |IcConfig| **Edit Frontend Menu**.
 4. Update the menu contents following the guidelines provided in the :ref:`Customize a Menu <doc--menus--config>` and :ref:`Edit a Frontend Menu <user-guide--system--menu--menu-frontend>` sections.